Latin American art: Colonial period

 In 1818, the Academy of San Alejandro in Havana, Cuba, was founded by Alejandro Ramírez, and the French painter Jean Baptiste Vermay, served as the founding director.
 It is the oldest academy of art in Latin America.

 Historiography of colonial art and architecture

 The history of Latin American art has generally been written by those with training in art history departments.
 However, the concept of "visual culture" has now brought scholars trained in other disciplines to write the histories of art.
+It became more prevalent through the later 1900's.
 As with the history of indigenous peoples, for many years there was a focus on either the pre-Columbian period (Olmec, Maya, Aztec, Inca) art production, then a leap to the twentieth century.
 More recently, the colonial era and the nineteenth century have developed as fields of focus.
 Visual culture as a field increasingly crosses disciplinary boundaries.
-Colonial architecture has been the subject of a number of important studies.John McAndrew, The Open-Air Churches of Sixteenth-Century Mexico: Atrios, Posas, Open Chapels, and Other Studies.
-Cambridge: Harvard University Press 1965.James Early, Presidio, Mission, and Pueblo: Spanish Architecture and Urbanism in the United States.
-Dallas: Southern Methodist University Press 2004.Harold Wethey, Colonial Architecture and Sculpture in Peru.
-Cambridge: Harvard University Press 1949.
+Colonial architecture has been the subject of a number of important studies.